Monica Tranel

-Monica Joan Tranel (also Tranel-Michini; born May 4, 1966) is an American rower, lawyer, and political candidate.
+Monica Tranel (born 1966) is an American rower, lawyer, and political candidate.
 She competed at the 1996 and 2000 Summer Olympics.
-Tranel ran unsuccessfully for as a member of the Democratic Party in the 2022 and 2024 U.S. House of Representatives elections in Montana.
-Before running for Congress, she was twice a candidate for the Montana Public Service Commission and sought election to the Helena City Commission.
+Tranel ran unsuccessfully for as a member of the Democratic Party in 2022 and 2024.

+In February 2026, Tranel announced her candidacy for the Montana House of Representatives, seeking to represent the 92nd district in the 2026 election.

 Early life and education

-Tranel was born in Big Horn, Wyoming, on May 4, 1966.
-She grew up across Montana, including in Miles City, Ashland, and Billings.
+Tranel was born in Big Horn, Wyoming, and grew up across Montana, including in Miles City, Ashland, and Billings.
 She graduated from Billings Central Catholic High School, where she competed in basketball and track.

-In 1988, Tranel earned a Bachelor of Arts from Gonzaga University.
+At Gonzaga University, Tranel joined the school's rowing team.
+In 1988, Tranel graduated from Gonzaga with a Bachelor of Arts.
 In 1991, she earned her Juris Doctor from Rutgers University–Camden.

-Rowing

-In 1991, Tranel started rowing in competition.
-In 1993, Tranel won a bronze medal in women's coxed four at the World Rowing Championships.

-In 1994, Tranel was rowing in the Fairmount Rowing Association.
-She competed in the World Rowing Championships in Tampere, Finland, that year, where her team won gold.
-In 1995, Tranel won a silver medal in the women's eight at the World Championships at the Royal Canadian Henley Rowing Course in Saint Catharines, Ontario.

-Tranel finished fourth in the women's eight at the 1996 Summer Olympics.
-She also competed in the 2000 Summer Olympics, where she finished 12th in women's singles scull races.
+Athletic career

+Championship achievements

+Monica Tranel represented the United States at five World Rowing Championships between 1993 and 2000.
+Tranel won a bronze medal for the quadruple sculls as part of the women's team at the 1993 World Rowing Championships in Račice, along with a silver medal in women's eight.
+Tranel competed in the two thousand meters rowing at the 1995 World Rowing Championships as part of the US Women's eight Olympic rowing team, who went on to win gold.
+She finished fourth in the women's eight at the 1996 Summer Olympics.

+Legacy

 The University of Montana named one of their 40 ft four-seat competition boats "The Tranel" in her honor.

-In 2015, Tranel placed 23rd in the Head of the Charles Regatta in Cambridge, Massachusetts.
+In 2025, Tranel was elected to the National Rowing Hall of Fame.

 Political and legal career

 Local and state-level offices

-In 2004, as a Republican, Tranel sought election to the Montana Public Service Commission while working as a staff attorney at the commission.
-She was defeated in the Republican primary.
+In 2004, Tranel unsuccessfully sought election as a Republican to the Montana Public Service Commission while working as a staff attorney at the commission.

 After working at the commission for four years, Tranel worked for Republican Senator Conrad Burns in Washington, D.C., for a short time, before returning to Butte, Montana, in 2005 and opening a private practice in 2006.
 She later left the Republican Party.

 From 2010 to 2013, Tranel served as a trustee for the Montana Bar Association.
-In 2015, Tranel ran for the Helena City Commission.
+In 2015, Tranel again ran for office, this time for the Helena City Commission, as a Democrat.

 In 2020, as a Democrat, Tranel again sought election to the Montana Public Service Commission.
 She was defeated in the general election by Montana Senator Jennifer Fielder, a Republican.

+In February 2026, as a supervisor attorney at the public defender's office in Missoula, Tranel submitted a burglary defense case filing composed with the help of large language model tools.
+After the county prosecutor flagged the filing as AI-generated without disclosure, Tranel withdrew it.
+Concerns had been raised in 2025 about insufficient fact-checking of, and possible AI hallucinations contained in such documents, and the county policy subsequently required disclosure.